marcelocantos/git-more/README.md

 1. Install git-completion.bash
 1. Paste the contents of `gitty-up.sh` into `~/.bash_profile`.
+1. Comment and uncomment pasted environment variables to taste.

 Start a new shell and `cd` to a git repository to see the results.